AnaWaldila/dcad_app/README.md

  <b>Figure 3:</b> DCAD - Result Window
 </p>

-Button "Sobre os Materiais" (about the materials) and "Utilizando o Aplicativo" (using app) show a simple help to user about all materiais that are necessaire to input data to calculate the dosage, like Figure 4.
+The buttons "Sobre os Materiais" (about the materials) and "Utilizando o Aplicativo" (using the app) show a simple help to the user about all the materials needed to enter data to calculate the dosage, as shown in Figure 4.

 <div>
 <img src="Figures/07.png" width="20%" hspace="5">